 We went to see them play at a log cabin in the North Hills area of Pittsburgh.
-They put on a set of mostly covers, but Brian was a talented musician as well as a confident front-man and an accomplished performer,.
+They put on a set of mostly covers showcased Brian as a talented musician as well as a confident front-man and an accomplished performer.

 He was no “hesher” though.
 He had short hair and seemed “clean cut” but knew what kind of a band we were.